raluca-curt/raluca-curt/README.md

 ## ⚡ About me
-- 👩🏻‍💻 Passionate developer who enjoys building web applications.
+- 👩🏻‍💻 Passionate developer who enjoys building applications.
 - 📚 Graduated [**CS50x 2022**](https://cs50.harvard.edu/x/2022/), Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
 - ⚒ Currently expanding my skills in web development.